 We would encourage you to view the decision tree and read the guidance note before joining the webinar.
-These resources will be sent to all delegates at the end of September.
+View these resources in our IFoA Information Pack Competition Law Guidance.

 During this one hour interactive webinar we will talk members through these resources and share and discuss scenarios which will draw out and highlight the ethical questions professionals may face in relation to competition law issues.

 The aim is to bring this to life and to answer members’ questions.
 If you wish to submit questions in advance please visit the book now link.